parthyyy/cchess/test/README.md

 This had the benefit of easily testing the functions which require user input.
-However I eventually wanted something more robust and practical, this method just felt bad.
+However I eventually wanted something more robust and automated; this method just felt bad.
 I discovered the Unity framework, but it doesn't test cmdline input very well.
 So I have to keep both sets of tests, separately now.